Who doesn’t love streusel cake or blueberry muffins? That’s why Holly Clegg’s Blueberry Muffin Streusel Cake recipe is so amazing.

-- Bake 20-25 minutes or until toothpick inserted in middle comes out dry.
+- Bake 20-25 minutes or until a toothpick inserted in middle comes out dry.

 For the streusel topping:

-- In small bowl, mix together sugar, brown sugar, flour and cinnamon.
+- In a small bowl, mix together sugar, brown sugar, flour, and cinnamon.

 - Cut in vanilla and butter using pastry blender or fork.